zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-generic-query-with-linq.md

 In the concept of object orientation, we always have in mind to create codes that can be reused within the application or even in different applications.
 In this context, I have been asked how it is possible to use `LINQ`, which is totally object-oriented and strongly typed, and still create reusable codes.

 Taking advantage of this situation, I will show how it is possible to create a query method using `LINQ`, which is used to query practically any entity (table) of your model.
-We will create a completely generic query, and one of the possible places that you can use this type of method, it is in a consultation routine that you call throughout your system, for example.
+We will create a completely generic query, and one of the possible places that you can use this type of method, it is in a query routine that you call throughout your system, for example.

 For our example, let's create a very simple console project, remembering that we will use Visual Studio 2010 with Entity Framework 4: